 Make Payments on Time

 Your payment history accounts for 35% of your credit score calculation, which is the most considerable portion of the FICO credit scoring model.
 To improve your credit score, you must not make any of your monthly payments late.
-Consistent, on-time monthly payments is the best way to keep your credit in good shape.
+Consistent, on-time monthly payments are the best way to keep your credit in good shape.
 If you have trouble remembering when your credit card bills are due, consider setting up automatic payments for each monthly payment on all of your debts before the due date, so you don’t make any more late payments in the future.

 Take a Break From New Credit